gbvbahia01/Make/README.md

   }
 ```
 You <b>do not need to check the test names</b>.
 Make already did for you.

+*   void updateStage(Notification notification); this method is for inform the specialized factories about the stage of the object creation.
+Usually you will do nothing here.
+You can leave this method without any implementation if you want to.
+The

 2º   Declare the class in make.xml at tag <factories>:
 ```<XML>